René de La Tour du Pin: Thought

-Like Frédéric Le Play before him, Du Pin held up the Christian Middle Ages as the great exemplar of social harmony and order between the classes.
+Like Frédéric Le Play before him, La Tour du Pin held up the Christian Middle Ages as the great exemplar of social harmony and order between the classes.
 He called for "a return not to the form, but to the spirit of the institutions of the Middle Ages."
-He therefore called for a return of the medieval trade guilds and embraced the philosophy of corporatism where employers and employees who belong to the same profession or industry would cooperate via their own unions (or “corporations”).
-Like G. K. Chesterton, Hilaire Belloc, and the other Distributists, Du Pin believed that property should be as widely distributed as possible, and he encouraged profit sharing programs to gives businesses an incentive to financially assist workers and give them a stake in the well-being of the corporation.
-However Du Pin did not believe the problems plaguing the European working classes were simply material or financial issues, but also moral and spiritual ones as well; Du Pin felt that only the restoration of the Christian family, increased solidarity between and among the classes, and renewed national unity would fix society.
-Du Pin rejected both radical socialism and liberalism as products of the Enlightenment, and saw the restoration of intermediate institutions – institutions between the individual and the state – as the only way to ameliorate France's ills.
+He therefore called for a return of the medieval trade guilds and embraced the philosophy of corporatism where employers and employees who belong to the same profession or industry would cooperate via their own unions (or "corporations").
+Like G. K. Chesterton, Hilaire Belloc, and the other Distributists, La Tour du Pin believed that property should be as widely distributed as possible, and he encouraged profit sharing programs to gives businesses an incentive to financially assist workers and give them a stake in the well-being of the corporation.
+However La Tour du Pin did not believe the problems plaguing the European working classes were simply material or financial issues, but also moral and spiritual ones as well; La Tour du Pin felt that only the restoration of the Christian family, increased solidarity between and among the classes, and renewed national unity would fix society.
+La Tour du Pin rejected both radical socialism and liberalism as products of the Enlightenment, and saw the restoration of intermediate institutions – institutions between the individual and the state – as the only way to ameliorate France's ills.
 He felt corporatism would simultaneously achieve the decentralization of power and the reduction of social atomization.

-Du Pin was likewise a committed Counter-Revolutionary and monarchist until his death, and refused Leo XIII's call to "rally to the republic."
+La Tour du Pin was likewise a committed Counter-Revolutionary and monarchist until his death, and refused Leo XIII's call to "rally to the republic."